What exactly is double-entry bookkeeping?

 Get bookkeeping off your to-do list

-We can handle your bookkeeping digitally
+Our partner can handle your bookkeeping digitally!

 Types of accounts: Stock accounts and profit and loss accounts